qcri-social/AIDR/Installation-Instructions.md

 * Start the application

-  a) Run the following command: java -Xmx4048m -cp  $GLASSFISH_HOME/glassfish/lib/gf-client.jar:aidr-tagger-1.0-jar-with-dependencies.jar:libs/* qa.qcri.aidr.predict.Controller
+  1. Run the following command: java -Xmx4048m -cp  $GLASSFISH_HOME/glassfish/lib/gf-client.jar:aidr-tagger-1.0-jar-with-dependencies.jar:libs/* qa.qcri.aidr.predict.Controller
-  b) Make sure you are in the root directory (otherwise trained models will not be saved in the right part)
+  2. Make sure you are in the root directory (otherwise trained models will not be saved in the right part)
-  c) The main method in the jar is in qa.qcri.aidr.predict.Controller
+  3. The main method in the jar is in qa.qcri.aidr.predict.Controller
-      You will see some incomprehensible debug output.
+  4. You will see some incomprehensible debug output.
 If the numbers are not 0, input data is being processed.

 # 7. Tagger-API (aidr-tagger-api)